MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Methodology

 \subsubsection{Advancements in MMformer Architecture}

-MMformer builds upon the iTransformer framework by enhancing the self-attention mechanism and refining the network structure, as illustrated in Fig.\ref{fig3}.

-Compared with the traditional Transformer architecture shown in Fig.\ref{fig4}, which relies solely on multi-head self-attention, the iTransformer (Fig.\ref{fig5}) incorporates a "Temporal LayerNorm" layer as defined in Eq.\ref{eq1} \citep{liu2023itransformer}:
+MMformer has the advantages of the iTransformer's architecture, enhances the self-attention mechanism, as illustrated in Fig.\ref{fig3}.
+Compared with the traditional Transformer architecture and iTransformer incorporates a "Temporal LayerNorm" layer as defined in Eq.\ref{eq1} \citep{liu2023itransformer}:

 where \( H \) is a matrix (\( N \)*\( D \)) of \( N \) tokens, each with dimension \( D \); \( h_n \) is the sequence vector for token \( n \), with \(\text{Mean}(h_n)\) and \(\text{Var}(h_n)\) representing its mean and variance, respectively.
 The purpose of expressing this operation in set form is to emphasize that standardization occurs separately for each time step (token).
-This set representation indicates that the same normalization procedure is applied independently to each time step $n$.
-The MMformer uses Multi-Layer Perceptrons (MLPs) for embedding and mapping layers, eliminating the need for positional encoding by independently mapping sequences to variate tokens and introducing time encoding.
+The set representation indicates that the same normalization procedure is applied independently to each time step $n$.

-MMformer enhances MTS analysis by integrating embedding methodology while retaining time positional encoding, thereby improving the processing of diverse inputs.
-Central to MMformer is the Adaptive Transferable Multi-Head Attention (ATMA) proposed by us, which advances traditional multi-head self-attention by dynamically adjusting attention parameters and enabling transfer learning across various tasks.
-The architecture incorporates multiple linear and affine mapping layers (Eq.\ref{eq2}) within its feedforward network (FFN) and employs Monte Carlo Dropout (Eqs.\ref{eq3} and \ref{eq4}) instead of standard Dropout to capture richer feature representations:

-where \( W \) and \( b \) are the weight matrix and bias vector, \( x \) is the input, and \( y \) is the output.
+Unlike conventional linear embedding approaches, MMFormer utilizes MLPs as the fundamental building blocks for both the embedding and mapping layers.
+The architecture utilizes within its embedding and mapping layers, processing input sequences into tokens that effectively encode both temporal and feature information.
+The methodology significantly improves the model's capacity to handle diverse input types and complex temporal dynamics with greater precision.
+MMformer enhances MTS analysis by integrating explicit time stamp embeddings and a refined temporal positional encoding scheme.
+The dual approach allows the model to capture not only the relative order of data points but also their absolute temporal context.

+ATMA enables the model to learn how to learn by performing quick parameter updates on a support set within an inner training loop, dynamically synchronizing parameter adjustments throughout the model, significantly enhancing its predictive capacity and generalization ability on unseen tasks.
+ATMA allows MMformer to leverage information from the subtasks, improving its ability to generalize to new time series forecasting tasks and significantly enhancing predictive accuracy.

+To boost the model's robustness and representational power, MC Dropout in the FFN replaces standard Dropout (see Eqs.\ref{eq3} and \ref{eq4}), which enables the capture of uncertainties in feature representations by performing multiple sampling during inference, which leads to more reliable predictions.
 During inference, multiple stochastic forward passes with dropout produce the average prediction \( \hat{y}\):

 By performing multiple stochastic forward passes (e.g., $ T $ times) to obtain the average prediction $\bar{y}$:

 where $\hat{y}^t$ represents the output from the $ t $-th pass with dropout applied.